carloshenriquefbf/digital-systems/trabalho2/README.md

 - `original_lcd.vhd`, `lcd.ucf`

 In our implementation, we modified the `original_lcd.vhd` to accept external commands.
 The final version is called `modified_lcd.vhd`.

+Additionally, the TA modified the keyboard files to ensure compatibility with the Xilinx boards.
+The final version is called `key.vhd`.